 - Its nS1 electron configuration justifies its position in Group-1 with the alkali metals.

 - But if we consider the electron configuration, one electron short to the next noble gas helium.
 Thus it placed in group-17 with halogen.

-- With its half-filled valence shell, H also placed group-14 with carbon.
-H also forms covalent chemical bonds with a wide range of polarities.
+- With its half-filled valence shell, H2 also placed group-14 with carbon and forms covalent chemical bonding with a wide range of polarities.

 |Name of the Isotopes||Symbol|

 It is the most abundant element in the earth’s atmosphere.
 But it does not occur free in the earth’s atmosphere.
 Because of the speed of the molecules at the earth, the temperature is sufficient to enable them to escape from the earth’s atmosphere.

 Uses of Hydrogen Gas in Our Daily Life

 Molecular hydrogen or protium, deuterium, and tritium are wide uses to fuel in our daily life or chemical industries.